m4gg13/ParticleSandbox_CLI/README.md

 Easily and rapidly experimenting with particle interactions may allow for experimenters to gain insight into new patterns in what may otherwise be the appearance of chaos.

 Simulating interactions between particles is a task that requires detailed instructions on what to do in each possible case.
 Such a simulation should incorporate the way that different abstractions of matter like elementary particles, atoms, or molecules follow unique rulesets.
+This application attempts to implement that simulation.

 ## Features
 - user interface (GUI)